Niemeyer-Research-Group/pyMARS/README.md

 License
 -------

-MARS-Py is released under the MIT license, see LICENSE for details.
+pyMARS is released under the MIT license, see LICENSE for details.

 If you use this package as part of a scholarly publication, please cite the following papers in addition to this resource: